estidlore/litus/docs/math/percentile.md

 Calculates given percentile(s) of an array of numbers.
 If weights (occurrences) are provided, it returns weighted percentiles;
-otherwise, it returns the linear interpolation of percentiles.
+otherwise, it returns the linear interpolation of percentiles

 `Since v1.2.1`